 Eve is married to Josh and they have three children.

-Yehudis Fletcher, Spokesperson
+Yehudis Fletcher, Founder

 Yehudis took part in the Susi Bradfield women’s Leadership Program at LSJS, and is a graduate of the UJIA’s Manchester Leadership Program.
 She lives in Manchester with her family.